- Strict asset eligibility criteria

 The assets of Compagnie de Financement Foncier originate from three main sources:

 - the transfer of the eligible part from Crédit Foncier’s balance sheet to Compagnie de Financement Foncier’s at its inception;

-- the eligible loans bought to Crédit Foncier : residential mortgage loans, local authorities or public sector loans;
+- Before March 31st, 2019, the eligible loans bought from Crédit Foncier: residential mortgage loans, local authorities or public sector loans;

 - the other eligible assets: loans and securities issued by the french and international public sectors and replacement values.